Philosophy

 The Whitworth Philosophy Department introduces students to the content and methodology of the discipline of philosophy.
 While emphasizing the history of philosophy and current philosophical issues, the department’s courses help develop logical-reasoning and critical-thinking skills.
 The program focuses on both the critical and the constructive aspects of philosophy while encouraging Christian character development and career preparation.
 The learning outcomes of this major include the following:

-• central issues relative to the intersection of philosophy with other disciplines, e.g., philosophy of religion, philosophy of mind
+• Central issues relative to intersection of philosophy with other disciplines (e.g., philosophy of religion, philosophy of mind)

-• ability to listen to and analyze various modes of discourse
+• Ability to listen and analyze various modes of discourse

-• Identify and follow arguments (including the ability to discern fallacies, detect assumptions, identify presuppositions and implications of ideas).
+• Identify and follow arguments (including the ability to discern fallacies, detect assumptions, and identify presuppositions and implications of ideas)

 • Construct arguments both orally and in writing – including the ability to assert, explain and justify a position.

-• Prepare some students for law school, seminary, philosophy graduate programs and other liberal arts graduate programs.
+• Prepare interested students for philosophy graduate programs, law school, seminary and other liberal arts graduate programs.

 Courses